Tara-Cloud/aws-cdk-tutorial/README.md

 ![gif](readme-assets/deploy_EO.gif)
 > :rotating_light: *Security Alert:* :rotating_light: You will be asked to review any Identity and Access Management (IAM Changes) that will be made when your CDK application is deployed.
 This step adds awareness of security implications for your cloud environment resulting from this deployment.
 In production, you should review these changes closely.
 Here you can select **y** to approve the changes and deploy the stack.

 Upon successful deployment, you are given a *Stack ARN*.
 ARN stands for Amazon Resource Number and is a unique identifier within AWS.
-If your application had deployed more than one stack, you would see multiple *Stack ARNs* displayed.

 You can open the AWS console and navigate to the CloudFormation console.
-The CloudFormation console allows you to view your newly deployed stack.
+The CloudFormation console allows you to view your newly deployed stack and the resources it holds.

 ![gif](readme-assets/cloudformation_console_example.gif)